DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxCalendar/1 Configuration/value.md

  Specifies the date using a timestamp (total milliseconds since 1970/01/01).

 - String
  Specifies the date using a string value.
-The widget supports the following formats of a date string.
+The UI component supports the following formats of a date string.

  - "yyyy-MM-dd" (for example, "2017-03-06")
  - "yyyy-MM-ddTHH:mm:ss" (for example, "2017-03-27T16:54:48")
  - "yyyy-MM-ddTHH:mm:ssZ" (for example, "2017-03-27T13:55:41Z")
  - "yyyy-MM-ddTHH:mm:ssx" (for example, "2017-03-27T16:54:10+03")

-If the widget value is changed by an end-user, the new value is saved in the same format as the initial value.
+If the UI component value is changed by an end-user, the new value is saved in the same format as the initial value.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Calendar/Overview/"